teebhagg/GhanaAPI/docs/docs/contributing/overview.md

 ## 📜 Code of Conduct

 We are committed to providing a welcoming and inclusive environment for all contributors.
-Please read our [Code of Conduct](./code-of-conduct) before participating.

 ## 📅 Next Steps